Remote ATU v 1.0

 In general, the ATU board composed out of three "relay networks" (with 8 relays in each L, C1 and C2 network), integrated Tandem-match circuit and Control part.

-The default T-match relay networks composition (called "8x8x8 T-match") has additional in-build (on-demand, called from UI) L-network capability, allowing this ATU type to opecate as either version of L-match (C-L or L-C):
+The default T-match relay networks composition (called "8x8x8 T-match") has additional in-build (on-demand, called from UI) L-network capability, allowing this ATU type to operate as either version of L-match (C-L or L-C):

 Features highlights